-Sacramento Steps Forward (SSF) is part of the Sacramento Homelessness COVID-19 Response Team, which is a part of a broader County and City emergency and public health response to COVID-19.
-This team is a collaborative effort between Sacramento County, City of Sacramento, SSF, and Sacramento Housing and Redevelopment Agency (SHRA) that work closely with the homeless population.
+Sacramento Steps Forward (SSF) a partner in the Sacramento Homelessness COVID-19 Response Team, which is a part of a broader County and City emergency and public health response to COVID-19.
+This team is a collaborative effort between Sacramento County, City of Sacramento, SSF, and Sacramento Housing and Redevelopment Agency (SHRA).
 See a fact sheet about the team’s overall COVID-19 response.

 Sanitation stations have been installed in various encampments across the region.
 Click here for a full-size version.
 Meals and water are also being delivered to encampments.

 The report documents progress and highlights of the COVID-19 Homeless

 Response Team’s work to implement the Sacramento COVID-19 Homelessness Response Plan.
 See the latest report from April 29, 2022.

 The demographic report shows a breakdown of the hundreds of people served by the COVID-19 Temporary Shelter System isolation/quarantine units.
 The data chronicles gender, age, time spent homeless, race, ethnicity, and prior living situation.
 Our current report chronicles data from April 1, 2020 to March 31, 2021.

 See our fact sheets about the COVID-19 Homelessness Response Team’s efforts, including strategies for encampments, existing shelters and quarantine/isolation facilities.

 Read clients’ stories and see a short video about the impact of our COVID-19 Homelessness Response Team’s work.

 See a short video about the COVID-19 Medically Supported Isolation Care Center at CalExpo.